martinjrobins/diffsol/book/src/specify/trait/ode_systems.md

 `OdeEquations` and `OdeEquationsRef` are a pair of traits that together define the system of equations using the individual function structs that we defined earlier.
 The `OdeEquationsRef` trait is designed to allow individual function structs to be able to reference the data in the main `OdeEquations` struct, allowing them to share data.

+Some of the functions in the `OdeEquationsRef` trait are optional, so you only need to implement the ones that are relevant for your problem.
+For example, if your problem does not have a reset functions, then you can simply return `None` for the `root` method.
+Since you still need to supply the associated type for the reset function, you can use `UnitCallable` as a placeholder.

 ```rust,ignore
 {{#include ../../../../examples/custom-ode-equations/src/my_equations_impl_ode_equations.rs}}